AML KYC Compliance Certification course in India

 Regtech literally means Regulatory Technologies.
-It is a term coined to underline the importance of the technology in complying with various regulations.
-Regtech companies help the financial institutions and other intermediaries to solve the AML KYC compliance issues.
-But lets first understand what this AML KYC means ?
-How are they different.
-In this article, I am going to elaborate both these concepts.
+It is a term coined to underline the importance of technology in complying with various KYC regulations.
+Regtech companies help financial institutions and other intermediaries to solve the AML KYC compliance issues.
+Although, to solve the KYC AML compliance issues, you must first understand what this AML KYC definition means, and what does AML KYC stand for or AML KYC full form?
+How are they different?
+In this article, I am going to elaborate on both these concepts.

-However, these two terms are very common in finance that if you work in the finance industry or familiar with finance, you would say, why are we talking about this?
+However, these two terms are very common in finance that; if you work in the finance industry or are familiar with finance, you would say, why are we talking about this?
 Everybody knows about this.

 But for many others, these are technical concepts.
-Now, let me define them.
+Now, let’s look at AML KYC definition.

-These are pretty simple full forms of the acronyms, but what does this mean?
+These are pretty simple full forms of acronyms, but what does this mean?

-Well, Anti Money Laundering (AML) is the set of rules and regulations to combat the peril of money laundering.
-Anti money laundering is the set of rules which help in prevent the proceeds of crime from entering the financial system.
+Well, Anti Money Laundering (AML) means the set of rules and regulations to combat the peril of money laundering.
+Anti-money laundering is the set of rules which help prevent the proceeds of crime from entering the financial system.

-- Assess the risk of money laundering and terrorist financing.
+- Assess the risk of money laundering and terrorism financing.

 - Understand the source of funds and the legitimacy of the business relationship.

-Banks want to know answers of some important questions by doing KYC.
+Banks want to know answers to some important questions by doing KYC.

 - Who is putting money into your bank account?